Posters at the Capitol

 Abstract:Autonomous vehicles are required to perform in a variety of weather conditions

-the safety of the consumers.
-RADAR sensors tend to be a cost effective and reliable
+to ensure the safety of the consumers.
+RADAR sensors tend to be a cost effective and

-route for automotive engineers because they perform well in a variety of weather conditions.
+reliable route for automotive engineers because they perform well in a variety of

-then return to the receiver after it undergoes multipath propagation.
-Based on the
+electromagnetic waves then return to the receiver after it undergoes multipath propagation.

-environment surrounding the sensor, the electromagnetic wave will undergo change in
+Based on the environment surrounding the sensor, the electromagnetic wave will undergo

-either frequency or intensity.
-The receiver can provide information about the environment
+change in either frequency or intensity.
+The receiver can provide information about

-when compared to the emitted signal.
-There are several ways that these electromagnetic
+the environment when compared to the emitted signal.
+There are several ways that these

-waves can be emitted and received, and it is one of the defining characteristics of
+electromagnetic waves can be emitted and received, and it is one of the defining characteristics

 to calculate distance while Continuous RADAR uses the difference in frequency of the